IKGissmart/Automaded-Inkscape-Downloader-script/README.md

 # Automaded-Inkscape(stable)-Downloader-script
 This Script Installs Inkscape(Stable) For you in just few Commands and Works on almost Evey Distro which Supports Flapak.

-# NOTE: YOU HAVE TO INSTALL Flatpak IF YOU WANT TO RUN INKSCAPE [https://flatpak.org/setup/].
+- TE: YOU HAVE TO INSTALL Flatpak IF YOU WANT TO RUN INKSCAPE [https://flatpak.org/setup/].

-# To Install Inkscape just Follow the Following Commands
-First Clone the Repo by
+- To Install Inkscape just Follow the Following Commands First Clone the Repo by
 ```
 git clone https://github.com/IKGissmart/Automaded-Inkscape-Downloader-script